Luminarys/Aya/DISTRIBUTED.md

 ### Drawbacks
 * Substantially increased latency per request
 * Erlang distribution is NOT built for security
-* Reduced availability in the event of netsplits and partitions
+* Will not function perfectly in the event of a netsplit/partition

 ### Advantages
 * Ability to horizontally scale as necessary